tnttodda/RegressionInType/InfiniteSearch1.lagda.md

 ```

 This allows us to define the notion of 'continuously searchable' types.
-These are types X with a closeness function c : X × X → ℕ∞ that allow us
+These are types `X` with a closeness function `c : X × X → ℕ∞` that allow us
-to search any uniformly continuous decidable predicate on X.
+to search any uniformly continuous decidable predicate on `X`.

 ```agda
 uc-d-predicate : (X : 𝓤 ̇ ) → (X × X → ℕ∞) → (𝓤₀ ⁺) ⊔ 𝓤 ̇